-In summary, stable and unstable Cu$_{100-x}$Hf$_{x}$ metallic glass thin films were examined with STM allowing direct observation of cluster structure in the films as well as temperature dependent cluster dynamics.
-Unstable films exhibited a relaxed surface state with larger than expected cluster sizes on top of smaller features which match those observed in the stable metallic glass films.
+In summary, Cu$_{100-x}$Hf$_{x}$ metallic glass thin films were examined with STM allowing direct observation of cluster structure in the films as well as temperature dependent cluster dynamics.
+Films with low hafnium concentrations (less than 25\%) exhibited a relaxed surface state with larger than expected cluster sizes on top of smaller features.
 Throughout the observations heterogeneous dynamics were observed in the form of preferential sites of high activity on the surface, increased activity in subsurface clusters, and most strikingly, through controlled aging of the surface.
 Destroying the relaxed surface state allowed lithographic definition of aged sections of the surface simply via scanning and verification of rapid surface aging to a stable surface reconstruction.
 Consideration of these surface dynamics will be pivotal for future design of MG thin film coatings.
 If these coatings are expected to provide corrosion resistance or antimicrobial action, change with the aging surface will be a key consideration.
 Conversely, the accelerated aging process may be potentially useful for top-down lithographic pattering of nanoscale structures.